Bryan Giuseppi Rodriguez Cambana

 CV

-Recent solo exhibitions include: Taking a Bow, Art Exchange, University of Essex (Colchester, 2025); Ópera de Balcón, Cell Project Space (London, 2022); Chela’s: Esa Vez Que Perreamos y Todos Nos Vieron, Des Bains (London, 2022).
+Recent solo exhibitions include: Taking a Bow, Art Exchange, University of Essex (Colchester, 2025); Ópera de Balcón, Cell Project Space (London, 2022); Chela’s: Esa Vez Que Perreamos y Todos Nos Vieron, DES BAINS (London, 2022).

-Recent group exhibitions include: Footnotes, Brixton House (London, 2023); De, Desde, En, Entre, Hacia, SET Woolwich / Peckham (London, 2023); Curved Space, PEER Gallery / ACME (London, 2022); Bloomberg New Contemporaries 2021, Firstsite (Essex) and South London Gallery (London, 2021); Mattflix, Matt’s Gallery (London, 2021); Dancing to My Future, Deptford X (London, 2021); The Pigeon Pavilion, Bangkok Biennale (London, 2021).
-The artist has also presented work internationally at festivals and public programmes including the Kassel Documentary Film and Video Festival (2020, Kassel), Transcinema International Film Festival (2019, Lima), and the Ghetto Biennale (2015, Port-au-Prince).
+Recent group exhibitions include: Footnotes, Brixton House (London, 2023); De, Desde, En, Entre, Hacia, SET Woolwich / Peckham (London, 2023); Curved Space, PEER Gallery / ACME (London, 2022); Bloomberg New Contemporaries (London, 2021); Firstsite (Essex) and South London Gallery (London, 2021); Mattflix, Matt’s Gallery (London, 2021); Dancing to My Future, Deptford X (London, 2021); The Pigeon Pavilion, Bangkok Biennale (London, 2021).

 Taking a Bow/Haciendo una Reverencia